Triston Casas Player Props: Red Sox vs. Yankees

 Triston Casas At The Plate

-- Casas is batting .205 with eight doubles, a triple, seven home runs and 33 walks.
+- Casas is hitting .201 with eight doubles, a triple, seven home runs and 35 walks.

-- Casas has picked up a hit in 46.4% of his 56 games this year, with multiple hits in 14.3% of those games.
+- In 46.7% of his 60 games this season, Casas has picked up at least one hit.
+He's also had eight multi-hit games.

-- In 12.5% of his games this year, he has gone deep, and 3.3% of his trips to the dish.
+- In 11.7% of his games this season, he has homered, and 3.1% of his trips to the plate.

-- He has scored in 22 of 56 games this year, and more than once 3 times.
+- He has scored in 22 games this season (36.7%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.